Artwork for podcast Top Traders Unplugged

 Ian:

-osest that we came to it were:
+losest that we came to it was:

 And the point we've made to clients is that it's so unusual that it's unlikely that it will persist to the end of the year.
-It may do.
-And this is the game that the administration are trying to play.
-Strong growth, lower rates.
+It may do so.
+And this is the game that the administration is trying to play, strong growth, lower rates.
+But if it doesn't, well, which way would you like it to converge?

-Normally over the last 12 interest rate cycles, when you've had a pivot, I think 10 out of the 12 were negative and the median decline was about 20% or 24%, I think was the figure that we calculated.
+Historically, if you get lower rates because earnings growth is tanking, then that's never been good for equities.
+Normally, over the last 12 interest rate cycles, when you've had a pivot, I think 10 out of the 12 were negative and the median decline was about 20% or 24%, I think was the figure that we calculated.

-So the markets will actually be much healthier, ironically, if we manage to keep nominal growth healthy and rate expectations start to get revised out.
-So I think that's a more stable environment for markets.
+So, the markets will actually be much healthier, ironically, if we manage to keep nominal growth healthy and rate expectations start to get revised out.
+So, I think that's a more stable environment for markets.

 Alan:

-I mean, I think the general sense, my understanding is of investors is of fairly bullish sentiment at the moment, kind of reflecting what you're saying.
-Growth out looks good, but.
-And the Fed still expected maybe to ease at some point, if not sooner rather than later.
+I mean, I think the general sense, my understanding, of investors, is of fairly bullish sentiment at the moment, kind of reflecting what you're saying.
+Growth outlook is good, and the Fed still expected maybe to ease at some point, if not sooner rather than later.
+I mean, I know you do your own asset allocation survey in abstract strategy research.
+What are you seeing in that survey?

 Ian:

-So the asset allocation survey is still giving us that same kind of outcome around both the global economy and also the outlook for equities versus bonds.
+So, the asset allocation survey is still giving us that same kind of outcome around both the global economy and also the outlook for equities versus bonds.
 I think the interesting thing is that people have become more ambivalent about the direction of bonds.

-But what we are seeing is a bit of a move towards what one might class value trades, things like commodities, emerging markets.
-So there's a recognition that the core investments that you've perhaps had are over the last 10 years are starting to lose some of their shine.
+They've also become a bit more ambivalent about the direction of inflation as well.
+So, there's question marks that are opening up here.
+But what we are seeing is a bit of a move towards what one might class as value trades, things like commodities, emerging markets.
+So, there's a recognition that the core investments, that you've perhaps had over the last 10 years, are starting to lose some of their shine.

 Alan:

-I mean, when you talk to them about this regime change in the global economy, and also as you mentioned at the outset, that change potentially in the bond equity correlation, are you seeing many tangible changes in portfolios on the back of that?
+Okay.
+I mean, obviously not only are you doing the survey, you're speaking to a lot of investors.
+I mean, when you talk to them about this regime change in the global economy, and also, as you mentioned at the outset, that change potentially in the bond equity correlation, are you seeing many tangible changes in portfolios on the back of that?

 Ian:

-And can that happen without China being a bit more.
-More dynamic?
+So, not really.
+And one of the points that we make is that, historically, to get the rotation out of the US you need three things.
+First of all, the dollar needs to come down.
+Well, we've seen a bit of that, but it's stabilized.
+Secondly, you need the global economy to grow rapidly.
+And can that happen without China being a bit more dynamic?
 But the third and most challenging element is that the US ROEs have to disappoint relative to the rest of the world.

-The trouble is that some of the things that you might want to rotate into emerging markets, commodities, historically, you know, they can be quite, quite high beta.
+The markets come off, everything loses value, and then you want to be in low beta.
+The trouble is that some of the things that you might want to rotate into: emerging markets, commodities… Historically, you know, they can be quite, quite high beta.

-So what we're seeing from clients is that one or two people are making that rotation a bit more towards commodities, a bit more towards the emerging markets, but they tend to be larger funds who say look, I'm so large, I recognize that Ian, but I'm so large, if I don't start now, I'm never going to get there.
+So, what we're seeing from clients is that one or two people are making that rotation a bit more towards commodities, a bit more towards the emerging markets, but they tend to be larger funds who say look, I'm so large, I recognize that, Ian, but I'm so large, if I don't start now I'm never going to get there.

 Alan: